lueschem/edi/docs/config_management/jinja2.rst

 If supported for the plugin, :code:`edi` will preview the plugin rendered by Jinja2 when using the above command.
 Given the plugin is an Ansible playbook, the whole plugin dictionary will be made available to the playbook by means of the Ansible command line option :code:`--extra-vars`.

+.. option:: --plugins

+   Dumps the active plugins including their dictionaries instead of running the command.